This post is by Jing Zhu, founder of China sourcing company Jingsourcing.

 A well-written RFQ will also make you appear as a serious and reliable buyer, which will make it easier for you to negotiate the price with the supplier.
 Send the RFQ form to at least ten suppliers, so you get a sensible amount of data from which to calculate the baseline price.

-I wrote a post about how to use Alibaba’s built-in RFQ system here.
+I have also written a post about how to use Alibaba’s built-in RFQ system.

 Seven tips to negotiate the best price

 Here are my best tips for negotiating a competitive price with Alibaba suppliers.

 1. Show your respect for them

 When you are in negotiations with the supplier, remember that they are also a real person and their emotions will influence their decisions.
 Negotiating for a lower price means cutting into their profit and sales commission, and one way to compensate for that is by showing them respect and admiration.